dlinh-n/dlinh-n.github.io/p/bio.md

 **Dam Linh Nguyen**

 Department of Economics
-New York University
+<a href="https://as.nyu.edu/departments/econ.html">New York University</a>
 <a href="mailto:n.linh@nyu.edu">n.linh \[at\] nyu.edu</a>
 <a href="https://dlinh-n.github.io/">https://dlinh-n.github.io/</a>